xiaozhao1111/Weather-Dashboard/README.md

 * The user can click the history buttons for a quick search of the recorded city.
 The current and future weather conditions will be displayed.

+* If the input city name is not found on the Weather API server, the webpage will alert the user.

 ## Deployment
 Here is the screenshot of the application.